 This crab table design started out as one design and then through serendipity and circumstance, it ended up as something different.
-Several years ago I bought three small crab bowls.
+Several years ago I bought three small crab bowls at a garage sale.
 I used them in a ocean tablescape a few years ago with other ocean elements.
-In Virginia this Christmas we were at an antique mall and I found six more of an almost similar design and one larger one.
+In Virginia this Christmas we were at an antique mall and I found six more of an almost similar design and one larger one on sale.
 I had been gathering red crab items for a future table for a while.
 The plan was a navy tablecloth with red crab bowls and red and white accents.
 But when I finally got out the crab bowls again and looked closely, they were not red, they were orange-red and nothing matched.
 I really wanted to use the bowls so we shifted gears and Hubby spray painted the things that were red, orange-red.

 These small crab bowls really have a presence, I love the claws, and the tiny face.
 They are labeled Made in PV Czechoslovakia.

 Going to serve some kind of crab dish, that’s for sure!

 I looked all over for salad plates with an all over pattern of red crabs but every one had one crab or the crabs were silly looking.
 I was googling crab plates and these popped up from Pfaltzgraff.
 They were on major sale and are microwave and dishwasher safe.
 The orange-red border matches perfectly.
 So the red crabs suddenly became blue crabs and the overall design was tweaked a bit.
 This happens sometimes with my tables, I can’t find what I need so I substitute something else and change the design.

 The next plate down is melamine and I bought them at Crate and Barrel a few years ago.